kaiorosa1/100-days-of-code/r1-log.md

 I started with a short session working on a CodeWars problem.
 I want to take my JS skills to the next level and I think websites like that can help me.
 Also worked on some FCC challenges.
 Functions, passing arguments, operators and the last ones were about if-else statement.
 Continued learning about HTML Canvas.

+### R1D32

+I've done a CodeWars problem and also went through some FCC challenges.
+Switch statement, solving simple problems usings conditionals and the return keyword.
+A bit about Objects and its notations.
+Also played around a bit with the HTML Canvas.
+(I'm following a youtube tutorial)